NSW Government logo NSW Government SafeWork NSW logo SafeWork NSW

 This information below provides you with an easy to understand summary of the GHS.

-On 1 January 2021, Australia will begin a two-year transition to the 7th revised edition of the GHS (GHS 7).
+As of 1 January 2023 the transition to the 7th revised edition of the GHS (GHS 7) has ended.

-During the transition, manufacturers and importers may use either GHS 3 or GHS 7 to prepare classifications, labels and SDS for hazardous chemicals.
-From 1 January 2023, only GHS 7 may be used.
+All manufacturers and importers must use GHS 7 to prepare classifications, labels and SDS for hazardous chemicals as of 1 January 2023.

-GHS 7 introduces several changes to classification, labelling and safety data sheet (SDS) requirements for workplace hazardous chemicals.
+GHS 7 introduced several changes to classification, labelling and safety data sheet (SDS) requirements for workplace hazardous chemicals.
 The key changes between GHS 3 and GHS 7 are:

 • new hazard categories and classes for: